zhiburt/tabled/README.md

 ### Padding

-The `Padding` structure provides an interface for a left, right, top and bottom padding of cells.
+The `Padding` structure provides an interface for left, right, top and bottom padding of cells.
-You can set indent size, and color of the padding.
+You can set indent size and color of the padding.

 ```rust
 use tabled::settings::{